bgulseren/reactSample/README.md

 # reactSample

-This project is a sample project to try capabilities of React
+This is a sample project to try capabilities of React.